North-Western Bulgaria is one of the off-the-beaten track destinations, still undiscovered, but full of history, legends and spectacular views.

 In the late afternoon drive back to Sofia.
 Cross the Balkan range at the Iskar gorge.
 Enjoy the spectacular views over the Iskar river gorge, with red-roof houses, scattered among green forests and steep hills.
 Tour ends at 7 p.m. in Sofia.

-Optional tour ideas, not included in the package, in case you have a day or two more and available upon request.
+Optional tour ideas, not included in the package, in case you have a day or two more.
+Available upon request.